Project Gutenberg

 Project Gutenberg (PG) is a volunteer effort to digitize and archive cultural works, as well as to "encourage the creation and distribution of eBooks."
 It was founded in 1971 by American writer Michael S. Hart and is the oldest digital library.
 Most of the items in its collection are the full texts of books or individual stories in the public domain.
 All files can be accessed for free under an open format layout, available on almost any computer.
-As of 13 February 2024, Project Gutenberg had reached 50,000 items in its collection of free eBooks.
+As of 13 February 2024, Project Gutenberg had reached over 75,999 items in its collection of free eBooks.

-The releases are available in plain text as well as other formats, such as HTML, PDF, EPUB, MOBI, and Plucker wherever possible.
+The releases are available in plain text as well as other formats, such as HTML, EPUB, and MOBI.
 Most releases are in the English language, but many non-English works are also available.
 There are multiple affiliated projects that provide additional content, including region- and language-specific works.
 Project Gutenberg is closely affiliated with Distributed Proofreaders, an Internet-based community for proofreading scanned texts.

-Project Gutenberg is named after Johannes Gutenberg, who introduced book printing with movable type in Europe.
+Project Gutenberg is named after the inventor Johannes Gutenberg, whose works in developing printing technology led to an increase in the mass availability of books and other text.

 History

 Michael S. Hart began Project Gutenberg in 1971 with the digitization of the United States Declaration of Independence.
 Hart, a student at the University of Illinois, obtained access to a Xerox Sigma V mainframe computer in the university's Materials Research Lab.
 Through friendly operators, he received an account with a virtually unlimited amount of computer time; its value at that time has since been variously estimated at $100,000 or $100,000,000.
 Hart explained he wanted to "give back" this gift by doing something one could consider to be of great value.
 His initial goal was to make the 10,000 most consulted books available to the public at little or no charge by the end of the 20th century.

-On July 4, 1971, after being inspired by a free printed copy of the U.S. Declaration of Independence, he decided to type the text into a computer, and to transmit it to other users on the computer network.